frontend-fun/react-hooks-typescript-tome/docs/4-state/forms.md

 }
 ```

 You can also provide the function inline using the lambda syntax.
 This is sometimes known as an "Anonymous Function" since you do not specify the function's name.
 Why would you, if you were only going to use that function in this one specific circumstance?
 An anonymous function is often concise, but might be inappropriate if the function to be executed becomes complicated.
-Still, if the function is short, they are often used instead; it's really developer preference most of the time.
+Still, if the function is short, they are often used; it's really developer preference most of the time.

 ```tsx
 function App(): JSX.Element {